 ― Robert Graves

-It is time to deal with the issue of mutilations separately from the overall gambit of military conflict.
+buy digoxin with no prescription It is time to deal with the issue of mutilations separately from the overall gambit of military conflict.

 The Army carried out a massive counter assault using heavy mortar fire on Pakistani posts along the Line of Control, as “heavy retribution” for the beheading of an Indian soldier.
 In the past three weeks, the Pakistan Army has mutilated bodies of two of India’s soldiers.
 The Indian Army’s Northern Command had responded that there would be retribution for the cowardly act.
 While form and nature of warfare has always strictly been a military domain, there are cases where civilian agency needs to step in to ensure that savagery is not given the normalization and justification of a conflict.
 There is no justification- religious, moral, political, emotional, rational or strategic for mutilation of bodies.
 To call it a form of warfare is an abomination to the profession of arms.
 Armies are professional organizations entrusted with organized violence with constitutional checks and balances.